rpw199912j/mit_model_code/README.md

 ## [model_building_and_eval.ipynb](https://mybinder.org/v2/gh/rpw199912j/mit_model_code/master?urlpath=lab/tree/notebooks/model_building_and_eval.ipynb)
 This notebook contains the code that tunes, trains and evaluates the models along with the SHAP analysis.
-It is NOT recommended to train the models directly on the Binder server since it is a very memory intensive process.
+It is NOT recommended to train the models directly on the Binder server since it is a very memory intensive process (it will also take a very long time to train!).
 The Binder container by default has 2GB of RAM and if the memory limit is exceeded, there is a possibility that the kernel will restart and you'll have to start over.
 That being said, you are welcome to download the repository onto your local machine and play around with the model parameters and selection.